 After a past as an aesthetician I’ve learned less can be so much more.
 Consistency matters most when it comes to internal and external beauty.

-Real food and rest make my skin glow.
-I used to struggle with awful acne but it cleared when I nourished myself instead of eating garbage.
-Alcohol makes me puffy so I avoid it.
-Sugar shows up instantly on my face.
-Being kind to my body in this way really changed everything.
+Real food and rest make a world of difference.
+I used to struggle with awful acne but it cleared when I finally nourished my body with real foods instead of eating garbage.
+I cut out alcohol and sugar which evidently reduced my puffiness. makes me puffy so I avoid it.
+Being kind to my body in these ways really changed everything.

 Drinking more water than you think you need supports everything else.
 Repairing your skin barrier also starts with external hydration.
-Stay away from too many active ingredients and a great moisturizer, trust me.
+Stay away from too many active ingredients and use a deeply hydrating moisturizer.

-Gentle on skin and hair.
+Gentle on your skin and hair!
 They make bedtime feel intentional and have genuinely elevated my nighttime routine.
+This staple makes me feel like a princess.

-Occasional and gentle.
-Removes buildup, improves product absorption, and makes my makeup look seamless.
-Not to mention this makes my skin care products absorb into my skin super well.
+Occasional and very gently, I derma-plane.
+This removes buildup, improves product absorption, and makes my makeup look seamless.
+Not to mention this makes my skin care absorb into my skin so much more.

 Waking up with soft nourished lips?
 Yeah it’s amazing.